Smartling/wordpress-acf-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.3.0 =
+* Added full automatic handling for standard (built-in) ACF fields (translation works without configuration regeneration).
+* Added automatic check for Database and PHP definitions to detect if PHP version is outdated.

 = 1.2.2 =
 * Tested with 4.8 Wordpress release.